anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Description
    * - Conformance
      - X
-     - Kubernetes conformance test
+     - Kubernetes conformance test.
    * - None
      - X
-     - Kubernetes mainstream features
+     - Kubernetes mainstream features.
    * - Feature:Example
      -
-     - Should create pod that uses DNS
+     - The example feature should create a pod that uses DNS.
    * - Feature:Ingress
      -
-     - Should prevent Ingress creation if more than 1 IngressClass marked as default
+     - The Ingress feature should prevent ingress creation if more than one IngressClass is marked as a default.
    * - Feature: IPv6DualStack :cite:p:`k8s-feature-ipv6dualstack`
      -
      - IPv4/IPv6 dual-stack networking enables the allocation of both IPv4 and IPv6 addresses to Pods and Services.
-       IPv4/IPv6 dual-stack networking is enabled by default for your Kubernetes cluster starting in 1.21, allowing the simultaneous assignment of both IPv4 and IPv6 addresses.
+       IPv4/IPv6 dual-stack networking is enabled by default for your Kubernetes cluster from 1.21 onwards, allowing the simultaneous assignment of IPv4 and IPv6 addresses.
    * - Feature:kubemci
      -
-     - Should create ingress with pre-shared certificate
+     - The kubemci feature should create ingress with a preshared certificate.
    * - Feature:KubeProxyDaemonSetMigration
      -
-     - Upgrade kube-proxy from static pods to a DaemonSet should maintain a functioning cluster
+     - The upgrade of kube-proxy from static pods to a DaemonSet should maintain a functioning cluster.
    * - Feature:KubeProxyDaemonSetUpgrade
      -
-     - Upgrade kube-proxy from static pods to a DaemonSet should maintain a functioning cluster
+     - The upgrade of kube-proxy from static pods to a DaemonSet should maintain a functioning cluster.
    * - Feature:NEG
      -
-     - Should sync endpoints to NEG
+     - The NEG feature should sync the endpoints to NEG.
    * - Feature:NoSNAT
      - X
-     - Should be able to send traffic between Pods without SNAT
+     - The NoSNAT feature should be able to send traffic between the Pods without SNAT.
    * - Feature:Networking-IPv4
      - X
-     - Networking should provide Internet connection for containers
+     - Networking-IPv4 should provide an IPv4 connection for the containers.
    * - Feature:Networking-IPv6
      -
-     - Networking should provide Internet connection for containers
+     - Networking-IPv6 should provide an IPv6 connection for the containers.
    * - Feature:Networking-Performance
      - X
-     - run iperf2
+     - Measure network responsiveness, latency (both RTT and OWD), and throughput with the iperf2 tool.
    * - Feature:NetworkPolicy
      -
-     - NetworkPolicy between server and client should enforce policy to allow traffic only from a different namespace, based on NamespaceSelector
+     - NetworkPolicy between the server and the client should enforce a policy to allow traffic only from a different namespace, based on NamespaceSelector.
    * - Feature:PerformanceDNS
      -
-     - Should answer DNS query for maximum number of services per cluster
+     - The PerformanceNDS feature should answer DNS queries for a maximum number of services per cluster.
    * - Feature:SCTP
      -
-     - should allow creating a basic SCTP service with pod and endpoints
+     - SCTP should allow the creation of a basic SCTP service with the pod and the endpoints.
    * - Feature:SCTPConnectivity
      -
-     - Pods should function for intra-pod communication: sctp
+     - The Pods should function for intra-pod communication: sctp.

-Node Special Interest Group :cite:p:`k8s-api-sig-node`
+Node special interest group :cite:p:`k8s-api-sig-node`
 ------------------------------------------------------

-.. list-table:: Node Special Interest Group
+.. list-table:: Node special interest group
    :widths: 30 10 60
    :header-rows: 1